Uplifted reef with corals of Holocene ages near Tanavusvus, Vanuatu in the southwest Pacific

 Few sub-annually resolved records of ENSO activity currently exist for the MCA.
 Our results address a spatial and temporal data gap and provide new insight to the range of observed ENSO activity.

-Lawman, A.E., et al., A century of reduced ENSO variability during the Medieval Climate Anomaly, Nature Communications (in revision).
+Lawman, A.E., et al., A century of reduced ENSO variability during the Medieval Climate Anomaly, Paleoceanography and Paleoclimatology (in review).

 Watch me present at the 2017 AGU Fall Meeting (Session: Climate of the Common Era II)